-6.2.6.
+6.2.7.
 Comb

-A comb filter is derived by adding a delayed version of the input signal to itself, which results in a series of reinforced and cancelled harmonics.
+A comb filter is created by adding a delayed version of the input signal to itself, which results in a series of reinforced and cancelled harmonics.
+Pigments' Comb filter includes a feedback loop that is especially good at producing sustained sounds such as plucked strings.